FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/extended_server_control/_index.md

     "weight": "80"
 }**<a href="../" class="MCXref xref">Operations</a> &gt; Server Control**

-The *Server Control* page is the entry point for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> administrators on successful login.
+The *Server Control* page is the entry point for {{< SecureTransport/componentshortname  >}} administrators on successful login.
 Here you view and manage all protocol servers, the TM server and the Monitor server of your system.

-Server control is available on both <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Server and <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Edge.
+Server control is available on both {{< SecureTransport/securetransportname  >}} Server and {{< SecureTransport/securetransportname  >}} Edge.

 In this topic you will learn about: